 About the Author

-Dr. Rob Mikkelsen is the Vice President of Communications and North American Program Director for the International Plant Nutrition Institute (IPNI).
+Dr. Rob Mikkelsen is the former vice president of communications and North American Program Director for the International Plant Nutrition Institute (IPNI).
 Prior to his work with IPNI, he served as the Professor of Soil Science at North Carolina State University in Raleigh and Soil Chemist at the National Fertilizer Development Center in Muscle Shoals, Alabama.